• Skip to main content

 13. Sparkling Stainless Steel

-Get rid of water spots in your stainless steel sink with a little rubbing alcohol.
+Remove water spots in your stainless steel sink with a little rubbing alcohol.
 After you’ve cleaned your sink, pour some rubbing alcohol on a cloth and rub it all over your sink.
-You will see your water spots “evaporate”.
-You can also try this on your stainless steel fridge – this works a charm on lifting those pesky fingerprints.

 14. Clean Your White Board